LucaProvencal/NASAJPLTensegrity/README.md

 TODO:

-instuctions on how to do CMakeLists.txt and other things required to run all this.
+instuctions on how to
+  setup CMakeLists.txt
+  setup shared folder
+  integrate with MATLAB script
+  tensegribuntu in general